thephez/backup-readme/platform/markdown/explanation-platform-protocol-data-trigger.md

 | DPNS | All Document Types | [`REPLACE`](https://github.com/dashevo/platform/blob/master/packages/js-dpp/lib/dataTrigger/rejectDataTrigger.js) | Prevents updates to any DPNS document type |
 | DPNS | All Document Types | [`DELETE`](https://github.com/dashevo/platform/blob/master/packages/js-dpp/lib/dataTrigger/rejectDataTrigger.js) | Prevents deletion of any DPNS document type |

 When document state transitions are received, DPP checks if there is a trigger associated with the document type and action.
-If there is, it then executes the trigger logic.
+If a trigger is found, DPP executes the trigger logic.
 Successful execution of the trigger logic is necessary for the document to be accepted and applied to the [platform state](explanation-drive-platform-state).